sigsep/sigsep-mus-io/README.md

 ### Using Windows (10)

-In Windows Command Line (`cmd`) you can use the directory variables (e.g. `%HOMEDRIVE%%HOMEPATH%`) to mount the data directories.
+In Windows Command Line (`cmd`) you can use the directory variables to mount the data directories.
+Assuming that the data lies in the MUS subfolder of your home directory, you may use:

 ```
-docker run --rm -v %HOMEDRIVE%%HOMEPATH%/data/MUS:/data faroit/sigsep-mus-io /scripts/decode.sh
+docker run --rm -v %HOMEDRIVE%"%HOMEPATH%/MUS":/data faroit/sigsep-mus-io /scripts/decode.sh
 ```